 - Click Add New Domain to enter the details (domain name, IP addresses to ignore, and parameters to retain) of the website that you would like to track.

 NOTE: If a domain has been set up and information has been collected, that information persists in Thrive Marketing Professional, even if the domain is later removed.
 Thrive Marketing Professional does not delete the already-collected data.

 - Click View Instructions to view a custom page that provides all of the information that you need to submit to your web developers.

 - After Web Tracking has been set up in your account, you can click Web Tracking in the left navigation to access the Web Tracking Report page to view the details for all of the sessions on your website.

 Thrive Marketing Professional Web Tracking is very similar to Google Analytics.
 If you're already using Google Analytics, the Web Tracking code will not conflict with it.
 Now, you will have all that data available to build target groups and to feed campaigns based on how your subscribers interact with your website.

 Get started with web tracking

-Now that you have a better understanding of what web tracking is and how to use it, below are links to articles that'll help you get started with web tracking in your Communication Professional account.
+Now that you have a better understanding of Web Tracking and how to use it, below are links to articles that'll help you get started with Web Tracking.